 About the training provider

-Bath Spa University has been awarded a grade 1 'outstanding' for its primary and secondary teacher education programmes by the quality regulator Ofsted, which is the highest grade that can be given.
-The programmes build on a long established history of teacher training, excellent education research, and teaching at undergraduate and postgraduate level.
+Bath Spa University has been awarded a Grade 1 'outstanding' for its Primary and Secondary ITE programmes by the quality regulator Ofsted, which is the highest grade that can be given.

 Training with disabilities and other needs

 Questions about mental health, money or wellbeing?
 We provide professional advice and guidance, to help you make the most of your studies and university life.

 All students should have an equal opportunity to experience university.
 We provide confidential information, guidance, and practical support to students with a disability or specific learning difference.

 Mental Health Practitioners are available to speak with applicants and current students about your situation and explore options.
 You can get help liaising with external services and access short term counselling at Bath Spa.